Return to MAIN PAGE Subscriptions and Back Issues | MySpace

 A BUCKET OF BLOOD (1959).

-I tend to rave incessantly about Roger Corman, but this, folks, is his finest film (even though it was shot in only five days).
-It's horrific, satirical and layered with subtext about Corman's own aspirations.
-Dick Miller is Walter Paisley, the ridiculed busboy at a beatnik coffeehouse, whose dream in life is to be an artist.
-Unfortunately, the guy's talentless.
+Roger Corman is one of my all-time favorite directors and this, folks, is his finest film.
+Shot in only five days, it's horrific, satirical and layered with subtext about Corman's own aspirations.
+Dick Miller stars as Walter Paisley, the ridiculed busboy at beatnik coffeehouse The Yellow Door, whose dream in life is to be an artist.
+Unfortunately, the guy's talentless -- squeezing his lump of clay into even lumpier shapes while commanding it to "Be a nose!".
 Fate plays a hand when Walter accidentally kills a cat, covers it with clay, entitles the work "Dead Cat", and is promptly acclaimed a genius by local Beats.
-Of course, then Walter has to move onto larger pieces, like "Murdered Man".
-Packed with enough hip slang and excruciating poetry to make you choke on your espresso.
+With Walter's ego out of control, he becomes obsessed with winning the woman of his dreams and moves onto larger pieces (like "Murdered Man").
+Packed with enough pseudo-hip dialogue ("Take me away to some cool blue place, and gas me," says one smitten groupie) and excruciatingly pretentious poetry to make you choke on your espresso...
+And remember, "Life is an obscure hobo bumming a ride on the omnibus of art...
+Burn gas buggies and whip your sour cream of circumstance and hope...
+Creation is.
+All else is not.
+What is not creative is graham crackers.
+Let it all crumble to feed the creative."

 CREATION OF THE HUMANOIDS (1962).